-Union's investment court,17 etc. Though certain Model BITs,18 IIAs19 and even some international arbitration institutions20 have provided for an optional appeal mechanism, the question of whether there should be an
+Union's investment court,17 etc. Though certain Model BITs,18 IIAs19 and even some international arbitration institutions20 have provided for an optional appeal mechanism, the question of whether there should be an appeal mechanism in the ICSID regime has remained unsettled.

 On the other hand, certain scholars have also argued against the introduction of an appellate system in ISDS.
-The major arguments of this school of thought have been centered around the finality of awards,21 party autonomy in the selection of arbitrators,22 and additional costs on the parties.23 While criticizing the introduction of an appellate mechanism in ISDS based on these grounds, these scholars have put forward certain alternative models.
-These include consolidation of cases to ensure uniformity in decisions arising out of the same dispute,24 introducing a system of precedents in ISDS,25 taking the opinion of the International Court of Justice26 ("ICJ") and widening the scope of the powers of the ICSID Annulment Committee.27 However, all of these methods come with their own set of drawbacks, and
+The major arguments of this school of thought have been centered around the finality of awards, 21 party autonomy in the selection of arbitrators, 22 and additional costs on the parties.
+23 While criticizing the introduction of an appellate mechanism in ISDS based on these grounds, these scholars have put forward certain alternative models.
+These include consolidation of cases to ensure uniformity in decisions arising out of the same dispute, 24 introducing a system of precedents in ISDS, 25 taking the opinion of the International Court of Justice 26 ("ICJ") and widening the scope of the powers of the ICSID Annulment Committee.
+27 However, all of these methods come with their own set of drawbacks, and